underdoggum/seir_penguin_project_1/readme.md

 ## Challenges
 #### I had trouble with...
 - Noticing code that needs improvement, then noticing something else that should be improved, etc etc ad naseum\
- The solution: make a quick, physical note of what needs improving, but don't lose your focus on the current problem at hand
+ The solution: make a quick, physical note of what needs improving, but don't lose your focus on the current problem at hand.

+ - Making a complete product without knowing what features to implement, then adding on features which required me to spend several hours debugging and refactoring\
+ The solution: Next time, at the start of a project, have a full game-plan with all proposed features included so I can program to fit those features from the start, instead of Frankenstein-ing them in at the end.

 - Adding multiple event listeners
  ```js